 Leadership, Amy MacFarlane

-Our Founder Amy MacFarlane is a trailblazer, an entrepreneur, a mentor for all ages in business and exemplifies leadership in everything she does.
+Our Founder Amy MacFarlane is a trailblazer, a social entrepreneur, a mentor for all ages in business and exemplifies leadership in everything she does.
 Amy has been recognized as an innovative leader within her own organization and it’s team, an international expert in her field and has been nominated for the RBC Canadian Women Entrepreneur Award in 2014, 2015, 2016, 2017.
 It’s her passion for empowering others with practical tools and teaching that brings her to the forefront of this work.
 Her energy is infectious and her message is effective.

 Accessible Leadership is critical for many environments.
 When we talk about accessibility, we often think of a physical building.
 What about in the workplace?
 Recreational Respite’s Founder, Amy MacFarlane has spoken at a number of leadership meetings around the globe and the most commonly presented questions have been: